English | Deutsch

 Main measures for broadband development

 - Broadband mapping: Austria has a transmitter infrastructure mapping (Senderkataster) covering mobile and radio transmitter stations.
 The broadband bureau established the broadband atlas based on the operators data in the beginning of March 2014.
 Amendments to the Austrian telecommunication act provide the legal basis for the collection and utilisation of better broadband coverage geodata in order to gain more precise analyses of broadband coverage.
-The atlas is regularly updated every 6 months.
+The atlas is updated every 6 months.
 Broadband coverage in Austria has been made transparent through the data collection and the presentation tool RTR Netztest.

 National and regional broadband financial instruments

 In achieving the targets, Austria’s broadband strategy 2020 (particularly the Masterplan zur Breitbandförderung) has set different types of instruments (funding programmes), financed by EUR 1 billion from the frequency auction:

 - BBA 2020-Access: This funding instrument stimulates investments in the extension of broadband access networks to gradually achieve a substantial improvement in broadband penetration of households and enterprises.

 - BBA 2020-Backhaul: The focus of this funding framework is the modernisation of existing backhaul facilities to provide NGA networks with sufficient capacity.
 Accordingly, it results in renewal of existing networks and the connection of base stations ("backhaul").

 - BBA 2020-Empty ducts: This funding programme primarily aims at municipalities where high-speed broadband access is not available.
 The inclusion of empty pipes during municipal civil engineering work will enable the subsequent supply of broadband and the construction costs will be reduced.

 - BBA 2020-AT (Austrian Electronic Network): The AT:net funding programme has been re-launched by the Federal Chancellery as part of its initiative Promoting Digital Innovation (Digitale Innovation fördern).
 This programme promotes the use of innovative services and applications based on broadband.